 These problems are not unique to ebola.
 As new diseases and conditions are discovered, and new medicines that may sometimes be dangerous are introduced, the standard of care is always measured against the body of expertise and knowledge that exist in a given medical field.
 What is not malpractice today because of uncertainties, may be malpractice tomorrow, when more knowledge about a disease’s treatment is learned by healthcare providers.

 Malpractice cases can be complex and involve proper analysis of facts, the standard of care, and review of medical information even before a case is filed.
-If you’re injured in Maryland, contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your rights.
+If you’re injured in Maryland, contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your rights.